Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 that it may contain copyrighted code and is not that easy to share.

-In view of a possible future vulnerability in the bootrom, it would also be thinkable to create a own fw.img which has not this problem.
+In view of a possible future vulnerability in the bootrom, it would also be thinkable to create a own fw.img which does not have this problem.
 An exploit of the bootroom would allow the execution of a fw.img directly at the start of the console.
 If it is possible to boot directly into a own fw.img, this can serve as an early code execution and then modify and execute the original fw.img "on-the-fly".